For Tuyet, Katrina, KaSandra, and Luc

 "Don't flatter yourself mi amico," Fat Johnny replied, chiding his older brother.

-"So where you gotta drive so far to today," Johnny asked, turning his attention back to me as Marco arrived with my slice and half a liter of wine?
+"So where you gotta drive so far to today?"
+Johnny asked, turning his attention back to me as Marco arrived with my slice and half a liter of wine.

 "Vegas, I gotta res…" I started to answer when the joint suddenly got crowded with cops.

-I hadn't seen this much blue since the Dodger/Giants game last summer!
+I hadn't seen so that much blue since the Dodger/Giants game last summer!
 The place was crawling with uniformed officers and I suddenly lost my appetite.
 I prepped myself for an ass whipping and nickel lecture from my old boss and was about to turn and greet the fat bastard with my usual sarcasm when young Becca Tran appeared.
 I have to admit, she was the last person I expected to see, and I further admit that I was pleasantly surprised.
 It would have been nicer if Iggie wasn't tagging along, but this wasn't a social call so I let it slide.

-"Why all the hardware Iggie, you expecting trouble," I asked nonchalantly, taking a sip of my wine?
+"Why all the hardware Iggie, you expecting trouble?"
+I asked nonchalantly, taking a sip of my wine.

 "We're not but you should be," he replied.

 "Actually we're hoping you can help us Mr. Roode," Becca said, interrupting Iggie before he could crack wise again.